What you need to know before your first pole class!

 11. What is your class cancellation policy?

-You can easily cancel a class online 6 hours in advance and keep your class credit.
-For cancellations with less than 6 hours notice, your class will be forfeited.
-Unlimited members may be charged a small fee of $5 if more than one "late cancel" or "no show" occurs on their account in a month.
+You can easily cancel a class online 8 hours in advance and keep your class credit.
+For cancellations with less than 8 hours notice, your class will be forfeited and you will be charged a $15 Late Cancel fee.
+A class No Show will acquire a $25 fee.
 Most of our classes sell out so this policy is to ensure fairness and access to classes.

 For S Factor Students participating a committed series, you are permitted to miss up to 2 classes in a series.
 Please follow the same sign out procedure.
 These classes are designed to build on each other so your philosophy and skill sets can deepen with continual practice.
 Please speak directly with Ellice to schedule a make-up class so you can cover the same content and stay up with the class.